Environmental Protection Agency (EPA).

 B. Toxicological Endpoints

-The linear default risk methodology (Q1*) is the primary method currently used by the Agency to quantify carcinogenic risk.
-The Q1* approach assumes that any amount of exposure will lead to some degree of cancer risk.
-A Q1* is calculated and used to estimate risk which represents a probability of occurrence of additional cancer cases (e.g., risk is expressed as 1 x 10-6 or one in a million).
-Under certain specific circumstances, MOE calculations will be used for the carcinogenic risk assessment.
-In this non-linear approach, a “ point of departure” is identified below which carcinogenic effects are not expected.
-The point of departure is typically a NOAEL based on an endpoint related to cancer effects though it may be a different value derived from the dose response curve.
-To estimate risk, a ratio of the point of departure to exposure (MOE cancer = point of departure/exposures) is calculated.
+The linear default risk methodology (Q*) is the primary method currently used by the Agency to quantify carcinogenic risk.
+The Q* approach assumes that any amount of exposure will lead to some degree of cancer risk.
+A Q* is calculated and used to estimate risk which represents a probability of Start Printed Page 80339occurrence of additional cancer cases (e.g., risk is expressed as 1 x 10−6 or one in a million).
+EPA's Hazard Identification Assessment Review Committee (HIARC) classified clomazone as a not likely human carcinogen based on the lack of carcinogenic response in rats and mice and the lack of mutagenic concern.
+There is no data in the literature or structure activity relationship (SAR) information to indicate carcinogenic potential.
+A cancer risk assessment is not required.
 A summary of the toxicological endpoints for clomazone used for human risk assessment is shown in the following Table 2:

 |Acute RfD = 1.0 mg/kg/day|